TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 #### systemdateget

-Returns current date.
+Returns the current date.
 It is still unclear for me, why the original method was marked as obsolete

 ```csharp
 static TransDate systemdateget()